 Recommendations are generally for a class of antibiotics rather than for a specific drug, unless outcome data clearly favor one drug.

 Recommendations depend on:

 - 1. The treatment setting: inpatient or outpatient. - 2.
 The severity of infection. - 3.
 The presence of comorbidities. - 4.
 The presence of risk factors for drug-resistant pathogens.
-Ab in the Bronthy pneumonia is batterial until proven otherwise lef 3 months

 The most common bacterial causes of CAP are: